videojs/videojs-contrib-ads/README.md

 Here are the events that communicate information to your integration from the ads plugin:

- * `contentupdate` (EVENT) — Fires when a new content video has been assigned to the player, so your integration can update its ad inventory.
+ * `contentupdate` (EVENT) — Fires when a new content video has been assigned to the player, so your integration can update its ad inventory. (_NOTE: this does not actually fire due to the [contentupdate event not firing](issues/2) issue_)
  * `readyforpreroll` (EVENT) — Fires the when a content video is about to play for the first time, so your integration can indicate that it wants to play a preroll.

 And here are the interaction points you use to send information to the ads plugin:

- * `adsready` (EVENT) — Trigger this event after `contentupdate` to signal that your integration is ready to play ads.
+ * `adsready` (EVENT) — Trigger this event after to signal that your integration is ready to play ads.
  * `ads.startLinearAdMode()` (METHOD) — Call this method to signal that your integration is about to play a linear ad.
  * `ads.endLinearAdMode()` (METHOD) — Call this method to signal that your integration is finished playing linear ads, ready for content video to resume.